mayankk2308/nutshell/README.md

 ## Logging

-We will also implement a logging mechanism so that the user may see the underlying changes made to the system using the program.
+The application also includes a convenient logging system that maintains a systematic list of commands and results in a subdirectory called `logs`.

 ## License